Australia's first De Forest phonofilm

 Image courtesy of the National Library of Australia

-At some time before 7 March 1927 Hawkins applied to film at the landing, and on this date was given permission to do so along with an allocation of space in the reserve set aside for cinematographers near the south-western corner of the rotunda.
+At some time before 7 March 1927 Hawkins applied to the NSW Government to film at the landing, and on this date was given permission to do so along with an allocation of space in the reserve set aside for cinematographers near the south-western corner of the rotunda.
 This reserve area can be seen in the aerial view above, where the cameramen are indicated.

 The original plan for the reception by the Lord Mayor of Sydney was to have him deliver his address of welcome inside the rotunda, but on 7 March it was decided that the address be instead made on its steps.
 The main motivation for this change was that the public, cinematographers, and still photographers would get a better view, with more light, outside rather than in.